sabinemm/fruit-game/README.md

 * [CSS validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
 * [JsHint](https://jshint.com)

+I used DevTool breakpoints and watches to debug my JS errors in Safari and Chrome.

 I conducted testing on several platforms and browsers to make sure that game worked properly and looked correct everywhere.
 I asked friends and peers for their feedback and to send me screenshots of errors they encountered.

 Devices and platforms used for testing: